 What to do if a witness refuses to talk?

 A witness may refuse to talk for reasons of his/her own.
 If that happens, then there is nothing you are can do.
-You cannot force him/her to talk or give a written statement.
-You cannot threaten him/her.
-You cannot bribe him/her.
+You cannot force him/her to talk or give a written statement, threaten, or bribe a witness.
 The only thing you can do is get a subpoena from the court once you have filed a lawsuit.
 A subpoena is a writ ordering a person to appear in a court.

 What to do if a witness agrees to talk?